RightsDocketRightsDocket

 Shield

 Pre-Production Protection.
-Use the Human Proof Pack to timestamp your lyrics from day one, locking in human authorship before the AI even generates the audio.
+Use the Human Proof Pack to timestamp your lyrics from day one, documenting human source material before the AI generates the audio.

 04